junh1024/junh1024-Documents/Games/EV Nova Guide.md

 In 2006, Apple switched to intel CPUs for their new PCs, so PPC apps needed to be emulated.
 I was pleasantly surprised that ASW released a UB version of EVN shortly afterwards.

 In 2013, ASW had a [40% off sale](https://twitter.com/AmbrosiaSw/status/352825814330507266) , which I missed.
 EVN is $30 USD, but it would like double in my currency.
 I was hesitant to buy it.
-But maybe I should've cuz.
+But maybe I should've cuz ASW was to fold a few years later.

 In 2017, ASW went defunct.
 In 2020, Magia Record EN also closed shop due to "not enough whaling".
 Since MR is an online game, your saves are presumably inaccessible when the game closes.
 And due to the shaky relationship EN devs have with JP devs, there's no recourse like save transfers or pre-made saves at various points to ease the pain of lost progress (might also be hard due to content differences but anything can be overcome by willpower).
+In late 2020 there is another F2P game called Genshin Impact which encourages even more whaling so that'll prolly stay up longer.

 OTOH, as EVN is an offline game & microsoft loves binary compatibility, it still functions in windows 10.
 You can convert plugins to rez, and even pilot files (but on mac).
 The mac UB version may be useless in a few years due to another arch shift, to ARM, and when rosetta 2 will be deprecated.